 On September 1, 1943, Tansell received a beating while on the farm work detail.
 He was working on two plots when a guard began beating him for no apparent reason.
 Documentation also shows he remained standing at attention during the beating until he fell to the ground.
 Once he was down, the Japanese guard kicked him.
-His father received a POW postcard from him on September 8.
+It is known that his father received a POW postcard from him on September 8.

-It is known that he as selected to go out on a work detail that was given the designation of “Army Air Detail.”
+It is known that he was selected to go out on a work detail that was given the designation of “Army Air Detail.”
 It appears the POWs built runways and revetments at an airfield.
 It is believed the detail worked at Nielson Field near Manila.
-While on the detail, he was sent to the hospital ward at Bilibid on March 1, 1944, for a Fundus Exam and was discharged on March 3rd and returned to the work detail.
+While on the detail, he was sent to the hospital ward at Bilibid on March 1, 1944, for a Fundus Exam and was discharged on March 3 and returned to the work detail.

 The camp guards stole items from Red Cross packages and withheld the packages from July 1, 1944, to September 2, 1945.
 The Japanese intentionally opened packages and mixed up contents so that the ranking Allied officer would not know how much should be in each package.
 They also took much of the food in the packages which meant that what the POWs received had little nutritional value.
-When they were given to the POWs they were often contained fewer items than what had been sent.
+When they were given to the POWs they often contained fewer items than what had been sent.

 After the war, Tansell returned to Kentucky, married, Helen Foy, and became the father of two children.
 He also returned to farming.
 According to his family, he never spoke to anyone, except his father, about what he had gone through as a POW.